Angel Witch

+Originally established as Lucifer by guitarist and vocalist Kevin Heybourne, the band evolved through various line-ups before settling on the name Angel Witch in 1978, with Heybourne as the constant driving force.
+Their self-titled debut album, Angel Witch, released in 1980 by Bronze Records, is widely regarded as a seminal work in the NWOBHM genre, featuring the standout track of the same name, which gained significant airplay on BBC Radio 1's Friday Rock Show.

+Despite critical acclaim, the band faced challenges with management and record label issues, leading to their initial disbandment in 1982.
+Angel Witch reformed in 1984 and have since experienced multiple hiatuses and line-up changes, with Heybourne leading the group through periods of renewed activity, including headline performances at festivals such as Bloodstock Open Air in 2009 and the release of their fifth studio album, Angel of Light, in 2019 via Metal Blade Records.

+Known for their dark, melodic sound and occult-themed lyrics, Angel Witch remain a respected name in heavy metal circles.
+They have been acknowledged as an influence by many bands of the then-emerging thrash, speed, doom and extreme metal genres.

 Biography

 Formation

-The band formed, originally under the name of Lucifer, of guitarist and vocalist Kevin Heybourne, guitarist Rob Downing, drummer Steve Jones, and bassist Barry Clements.
-Lucifer split and Steve Jones joined Bruce Dickinson to form Speed.
-The remnants of Lucifer became Angel Witch, with the exceptions of Clements, who was replaced by Kevin Riddles, and Steve Jones, who was replaced by Steve Coleman.
-The following year Rob Downing left the band.
+The band formed, originally under the name of Lucifer, with guitarist and vocalist Kevin Heybourne, guitarist Rob Downing, drummer Steve Jones, and bassist Barry Clements.
+Lucifer split and Jones joined Bruce Dickinson to form Speed.
+The remnants of Lucifer became Angel Witch, with the exceptions of Clements, who was replaced by Kevin Riddles, and Jones, who was replaced by Steve Coleman.
+The following year Downing left the band.

 Limited chart success, brief record deal

 Angel Witch's first song to achieve mainstream popularity was "Baphomet", which was included on a compilation titled Metal for Muthas.
-This song drew a fair amount of attention to the band, and they eventually signed a recording deal with EMI.
-However, the deal was soon cancelled, due to manager Ken Heybourne refusing to hand Angel Witch over to professional management, and the poor performance of their first single released under the EMI label in 1980, which was entitled "Sweet Danger" and lasted a single week on the UK Singles Chart.
-This was their only UK chart listing and despite being quite an achievement for a NWOBHM group, spending a single week at No. 75 (the lowest position in the charts) meant they were listed as the 'least successful chart act of all time' in the Guinness Book of Hit Records.
-This same feat was repeated by fellow NWOBHM group Grand Prix with their Keep On Believing 7" in 1983.
+This song drew a fair amount of attention to the band, and they signed a recording deal with EMI.
+However, the deal was cancelled, due to manager Ken Heybourne refusing to hand Angel Witch over to professional management, and the poor performance of their first single released under the EMI label in 1980.
+Entitled "Sweet Danger", it lasted a single week on the UK Singles Chart.
+This was their only UK chart listing and despite being quite an achievement for a NWOBHM group, spending a single week at No. 75 (the lowest position in the charts) meant they were listed as the "least successful chart act of all time" in the Guinness Book of Hit Records.
+This same feat was repeated by fellow NWOBHM group Grand Prix with their Keep on Believing 7" in 1983.

 Debut album

-In 1980, Bronze Records picked up the band and they soon proceeded to record and release their debut album, self-titled Angel Witch.
-This album is considered one of the most notable from the new wave of British heavy metal.
+In 1980, Bronze Records picked up the band and they recorded and released their debut album, self-titled Angel Witch.